kektan/ded/subpages/yt-guide.md

 2. Type `python3 ytarchive.py -w [link] 1080p60/best`

 It will then start recording from the beginning.
 Things such as mismatched frames are bound to happen at first time use so it isn't completely fool-proof.

+### Passing cookies
+In the very case of an unarchived member-only stream, you can pass cookies with `-c [cookies.txt file]`

+1. Get an extension like [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid/) (Chrome) or [cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) (Firefox)
+2. Go to YouTube homepage with the account you have access to memberships to, then click on the extension to extract the cookies.
+3. Save the cookies.txt file somewhere you have easy access to them, like on Desktop or something
+4. If you're using ytarchive to record membership streams, type `-c ` then drag and drop the cookies.txt file you extracted.
+(It's easier that way.)